ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

 # Setup

-Enable the plugin in your project.yml by adding `test_suite_reporter` to the list of enabled plugins.
+Enable the plugin in your Ceedling project file by adding `test_suite_reporter` to the list of enabled plugins.

 ```yaml
 :plugins: